tonykylim/XenLoom_beta/README.md

 - analysis of recorded responses to discern escape behaviour from the absence of escape behaviour, and
 - tadpole tracking for the automated extraction of motor activity.

-This tool was developed by Tony KY Lim under the supervision of Dr Edward S Ruthazer. http://ruthazerlab.mcgill.ca/

 ## Getting Started

 The code has been partitioned into 3 modules (stim-present, loom-decision, tad-tracker) which correspond to the above 3 functions.